 Sarah’s book is starting from a positive place by encouraging us to work through our OWN stuff on a physical and emotional level.
-She recognizes that each of us are unique.
+She recognizes each of us are unique.
 That means that our approaches to our clutter problems may not fit the cookie cutter “30 Days to a Clutter Free Home” programmes that never seem to get accomplished, much less maintained.
-And Ground Rule number one lets us know that our decluttering journey is not a competition.
+Ground Rule number one lets us know that our decluttering journey is not a competition.

 So, while we dream about a clutter free home, we have to look inward to find out if it is because it will really make us happier and freer in our own homes.
-And if it does, we need to push through the process and push away the negative thoughts as we continue the process for ourselves.
+If it does, we need to push through the process and push away the negative thoughts as we continue the process for ourselves.

 And I think the only way that this will work in the positive for us is to speak words of encouragement to one another, devoid of judgment and unsolicited “advice.”
-As we work through this process, I think we will discover that everyone has a different tolerance for items in their homes.
+As we work through this process, I think we will discover everyone has a different tolerance for items in their homes.
 Some of us are minimalists by nature, some of us find comfort in a room filled with things we love.
 And there are, in the end, a lot of ways to make a house a home.

 So, here’s me: